jverboomen/label-iq/replit.md

 ## Overview

 Label iQ is a healthcare-focused hackathon prototype that demonstrates integration with Denodo AI SDK for querying FDA drug labels using natural language.
-The application features a conversational AI chatbot powered by AWS Bedrock (Claude 3.5 Sonnet) that retrieves information from Denodo Agora database.
+The application features a conversational AI chatbot powered by AWS Bedrock (Claude 3.5 Sonnet) that retrieves information from drug label data stored in AWS S3 and virtualized through Denodo Agora.
 Built with a modern full-stack TypeScript architecture, emphasizing FDA branding, medical-grade UI design, and real-time AI model metadata display.

 ## User Preferences